T-REX 2X Long NFLX Daily Target ETF (NFLU) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Long NFLX Daily Target ETF (NFLU) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $10.9M, listed on CBOE, carrying a beta of 0.64 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% daily exposure to NFLX equal to at least 80% of its net assets (plus any borrowings for investment purposes). public since 2024-09-27.
+T-REX 2X Long NFLX Daily Target ETF (NFLU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $7.5M, listed on CBOE, carrying a beta of 0.36 to the broader market.
+This fund primarily aims to provide investors with returns that are double the daily movement of NFLX. public since 2024-09-27.

 - Spot Price